Fraser syndrome

 Fraser syndrome (also known as Meyer-Schwickerath's syndrome, Fraser-François syndrome, or Ullrich-Feichtiger syndrome) is an autosomal recessive congenital disorder, identified by several developmental anomalies.
 Fraser syndrome is named for the geneticist George R. Fraser, who first described the syndrome in 1962.

 Signs and symptoms

-It is characterized by developmental defects including cryptophthalmos (where the eyelids fail to separate in each eye), and intersex development in the genitals (such as micropenis, or clitoromegaly) and cryptorchidism Congenital malformations of the nose, ears, larynx and renal system, as well as developmental delays, manifest occasionally.
+It is characterized by developmental defects including cryptophthalmos (where the eyelids fail to separate in each eye), and intersex development in the genitals (such as micropenis or clitoromegaly) and cryptorchidism.
+Congenital malformations of the nose, ears, larynx and renal system, as well as developmental delays, manifest occasionally.
 Syndactyly (fused fingers or toes) has also been noted.

+One of the earliest known descriptions of the syndrome was made by Renaissance humanist and poet Daniel Hermann in 1596.

 Genetics

 The genetic background of this disease has been linked to a gene called FRAS1, which seems to be involved in skin epithelial morphogenesis during early development.
 It has also been associated with FREM2 and with GRIP1.

 Mapping

 By autozygosity mapping, McGregor et al. (2003) located the Fraser syndrome locus to chromosome 4q21.